Accreditation

 Graduates are eligible to take the national certification examination offered by the American Midwifery Certification Board (AMCB) to earn the credential CNM or CM.
 Completion of the program prepares graduates to work in all practice settings.

-Washington State Notice: Thomas Jefferson University is authorized by the Washington Student Achievement Council and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
+Washington State Notice: Thomas Jefferson University is authorized by the Washington state and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
 This authorization is subject to periodic review and authorizes Thomas Jefferson University to offer field placement components for specific degree programs.
 The Council may be contacted for a list of currently authorized programs.
 Authorization by the Council does not carry with it an endorsement by the Council of the institution or its programs.
 Any person desiring information about the requirements of the act or the applicability of those requirements to the institution may contact the Council at P.O.
 Box 43430, Olympia, WA 98504-3430.

 Program Statistics